Cecilia

 My Food Bag

-In late 2016, My Food Bag was partially sold to Private Equity firm Waterman Capital.
-With household brands like Bargain Box, Fresh Start and Made – My Food Bag continued to grow winning the 2017 Supreme Business Excellence Award at the Westpac Auckland Business Awards.
-In 2018 the Robinson’s stepped back from their roles as Co-CEOs.
+In late 2016, My Food Bag was partially sold to private equity firm Waterman Capital.
+With household brands including Bargain Box and Fresh Start, the business continued to grow, winning the Supreme Business Excellence Award at the 2017 Westpac Auckland Business Awards.
+The Robinsons stepped back from their roles as Co-CEOs in 2018.

 www.myfoodbag.co.nz